gitlabhq/gitlabhq/CONTRIBUTING.md

 1. [Generate a changelog entry with `bin/changelog`][changelog]
 1. If you are writing documentation, make sure to follow the [documentation styleguide][doc-styleguide]
-1. If you have multiple commits please combine them into one commit by [squashing them][git-squash]
+1. If you have multiple commits please combine them into a few logically organized commits by [squashing them][git-squash]
 1. Push the commit(s) to your fork
 1. Submit a merge request (MR) to the `master` branch
+1. Leave the approvals settings as they are:
+  1. Your merge request needs at least 1 approval
+  1. You don't have to select any approvers
 1. The MR title should describe the change you want to make
 1. The MR description should give a motive for your change and the method you used to achieve it.